davidanderson3/uts-documentation/src/gov/nih/nlm/lo/umls/uts/documentation/content/rest/source-asserted-identifiers/index.md

-title=Retrieving source asserted information in the UMLS date=2015-07-01 updated=2015-07-01
+title=Retrieving source asserted information in the UMLS date=2015-07-01 updated=2015-07-06
 type=page
 status=draft
 ~~~~~~

-**API Version:** 0.1 alpha
+**API Version:** 0.2 alpha

 [URIs](#uris) | [Query Parameters](#parameters) | [Sample Output](#samples)

 URIs with /concept/{CUI} support the following use cases:

-*  Retrieve information (name, semantic types, number of atoms, etc) for a known CUI from latest UMLS version or a specific release.
+*  Retrieve information (name, attributes, term types, number of atoms, memberships etc) for a known 'Source Asserted Identifier' like source concept, source descriptor or code from latest UMLS version or a specific release.
-*  Retrieve atoms for a known CUI.
+*  Retrieve atoms for a known source asserted identifier.
-*  Retrieve all definitions of a known CUI.
+*  Retrieve all parents of a known source asserted identifier.
-*  Retrieve relationships to other CUIs (broader/narrower).
+*  Retrieve all children of a known source asserted identifier.

 Note that 'current' in the URI can always be used to search against the latest UMLS publication.
 You may use any valid UMLS release back to 2008AA in your URI if you would like to search against a particular version of the UMLS.